dwhieb/dissertation/README.md

 #### Removing Unwanted Data

 As mentioned above, data selection occurs at several stages of the data workflow for this project.
-The MASC data contains many tokens which are not relevant for this study, specifically punctuation and numerals.
+The MASC data contains many tokens which are not relevant for this study, specifically punctuation, numerals, and the possessive `'s` (which is treated as a separate token by the OANC).
 Rather than run computationally-intense statistical scripts on extraneous data, I elected to remove these unwanted tokens from the data set before moving on to later steps.

 To achieve this, I wrote a script that removes these unnecessary tokens from the JSON files generated in the previous step.
 You can run this script on the command line using the following command: